GideonZ/1541u-documentation/u64/user_interface.rst

 The purpose of the tool menu is to command the Ultimate application to do something that is not related to the selected entry in the file browser menu.
 For instance, creating a new disk image or directory is such an 'action' that can be performed using the tool menu.
-Some options might appear / disappear, depending on the state of the application, or based on whether the current file browser directory is writable.
+Some options might appear / disappear, or be greyed out depending on the state of the application, or based on whether the current file browser directory is writable.
 For instance, ``Create Directory`` is available only when the file browser is in a location were directories can be created.